NREL/echemAMR/README.md

 * For GPU execution make sure the number of ranks match the number of GPUs on the machine.
   For example, if you have 2 GPUs on a node, do $mpirun -n 2 echemAMR3d.gnu.MPI.CUDA.ex inputs

 # Visualization instructions

 * The outputs for a case are in the form of AMReX plotfiles
 * These plot files can be open usine AMReX grid reader in ParaView (see https://amrex-codes.github.io/amrex/docs_html/Visualization.html#paraview)
 * Alternatively yt or visit can also be used. see https://amrex-codes.github.io/amrex/docs_html/Visualization_Chapter.html

+# Acknowledgments

+This work was authored by the National Renewable Energy Laboratory (NREL), operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+This work was supported by funding from DOE Laboratory Directed Research and Development (LDRD).
+The research was performed using computational resources sponsored by the Department of Energy's Office of Energy Efficiency and Renewable Energy and located at the National Renewable Energy Laboratory.